Requisitions and Purchase Orders

 Some items that are procured may be dangerous or regulated and may require a special license and/or approval by administrative officers.
 Radioactive substances must be procured only through the university radiation safety officer.
 Certain drugs, syringes, and chemicals require special licenses for possession.
 Strong acids and bases, certain lasers, as well as many solvents must be handled and stored according to state and/or federal regulations.
 It is the responsibility of all employees to ensure that all ordered items are compliant with current university policy and with state and federal regulations.

 Checks to vendors are printed in the Business Office every Friday morning, and reimbursements to employees are directly deposited to employee bank accounts every Monday morning.
-If a vendor offers a discount for early payment, the Business Office will make every attempt to issue payment on a Friday within the early time frame in order to take advantage of the discount.
+Payments to vendors are made in accordance with terms, generally within 30 days of invoice date.
 In order for a check to be printed on Friday morning, the appropriate documentation must be submitted to the Business Office by 4:00 p.m. of the preceding Tuesday.